-Touch the "Redial" soft-key, or press the Shand after the "Listening" prompt and the following beep, say "Redial."
+Press the "Redial" button on the touchscreen, or press the "Phone" button S and after the "Listening" prompt and the following beep, say "Redial."

 The Uconnect[®] Phone will call the last number that was dialed from your mobile phone.

 Call Continuation